 Disabled in Action is a "civil rights organization committed to ending discrimination against people with disabilitiesall disabilities.
 Founded in 1970, DIA is a democratic, not-for-profit, membership organization.
 DIA consists primarilty of and is directed by disabled people."
 DIA has long been active on making public and private transportation accessible to persons with disabilities.

-USA is a non-profit organization dedicated to serving the needs of spinal cord injured/diseased veterans residing primarily in the New York, New Jersey, Eastern Pennsylvania and Connecticut.
-USA has long been active on making public and private transportation accessible to persons with disabilities.
+EPVA is a non-profit organization dedicated to serving the needs of spinal cord injured/diseased veterans residing primarily in the New York, New Jersey, Eastern Pennsylvania and Connecticut.
+EPVA has long been active on making public and private transportation accessible to persons with disabilities.

 APTA is "an international organization that has been representing the transit industry since 1882.
 APTA members include bus, rapid transit and commuter rail systems, and the organizations responsible for planning, designing, constructing, financing and operating transit systems."

-Chicago's Campaign for Better Transit (CBT) is a coalition of transit riders and citizens that "works for safe, accessible, efficient, affordable and pleasant transit service and the funding needed to achieve it."
+Chicago's Campaign for Better Transit (CBT) is a newly formed coalition of transit riders and citizens that "works for safe, accessible, efficient, affordable and pleasant transit service and the funding needed to achieve it."